-- Candidates must provide evidence of a current, unencumbered license in the state of residence upon admission to the program and for the duration of their study. - 2.
-The general Master Admission Requirements listed in the Admission Policy and Procedure section, all MSN bridge program candidates must provide evidence of a bachelor's degree from a regionally accredited program reflecting a cumulative grade point average of 3.0 or above (on a 4.0 scale).
+- 1. Candidates must provide evidence of a current, unencumbered license in the state of residence upon admission to the program and for the duration of their study. - 2.
+All MSN bridge program candidates must meet the Master Admission Requirements and provide evidence of a bachelor's degree from a regionally accredited program reflecting a cumulative grade point average of 3.0 or above (on a 4.0 scale).